ramesh-c1/sn-example-chat/urlsaver/README.md

 ## PUT /ID?url=URL

-Creates a new document at /ID, loaded from URL.
+Creates a new document at /ID, based on data from URL.

 ## GET /ID